luyadev/luya/docs/guide/app-themes.md

 ## Additional path map (`pathMap`)

 It is also possible to define additional path for inheritance by adding a path map in the theme config.
-In this way block and widget views can also be override with a theme.
+In this way block and widget views can also be override with a theme:

 ```json
 {